mengdong/mengdong.github.io/_posts/2018-05-28-Python-Machine-Learning-Project-Template.markdown

 # Introduction

-Recently, it came to my notice that I need to focus on improve coding quality, I have modified my previous template for python related machine learning projects, added pylint and imporved the skeleton on Cookiecutter project structure.
+Recently, I have modified my previous template for python related machine learning projects, added pylint and imporved the skeleton on Cookiecutter project structure.
 I will continue to add some example project code to this repo [python-ml-structure](https://github.com/mengdong/python-ml-structure)

 <pre><code>
 Project Organization